sa-concept-refactoring/doc/main.typ

 // TODO: describe from LSP perspective
 *```cpp bool prepare(const Selection &Inputs)```:* \
 Within the `prepare` function it needs to be checked if a refactoring is possible on the selected area.
-The function is returning a boolean indicating wether the action is availible and should be shown to the user.
+The function is returning a boolean indicating wether the action is available and should be shown to the user.
 As this function should be fast only non-trivial work should be done within.
 If the action requires trivial work it should be moved to the `apply` function.